-The Company will invest in a combination of large, medium and smaller companies listed in the UK.
-We are not constrained by the weightings of any index; we focus instead on controlling absolute risk by diversifying on the basis of underlying company characteristics such as size, industry, economic sensitivity, clients and management.
-In normal circumstances up to half the portfolio will be invested in FTSE 100 companies; the remainder will be divided between small and medium-sized companies.
-On occasions the Manager will buy shares listed overseas.
+The Company invests in a combination of large, medium and smaller companies listed in the UK.
+We are not constrained by the weightings of any index; we limit risk by running a diversified portfolio, which is constructed on a bottom-up, stock-picking basis.
+In normal circumstances up to half the portfolio is invested in FTSE 100 companies; the remainder is divided between small and medium-sized companies.
 The Manager may also invest a maximum of 15% in other listed trusts.